How to Use This Toolkit

 Phase 4: Pilot Design

-A pilot is not a demonstration project.
-It is a controlled test of whether a designed intervention produces measurable outcomes in a defined population over a sufficient timeline.
+A pilot is a controlled test of whether a designed intervention produces measurable outcomes in a defined population over a sufficient timeline.
 Every SEED pilot follows the same structural parameters, regardless of the specific intervention being tested.
-These parameters are non-negotiable because rigorous evaluation is impossible without them.
+These parameters are non-negotiable because rigorous evaluation requires them.

 Structural Parameters